justin830827/I-WANT-TO-FIND-A-JOB/Data Structure/README.md

 # Data Structues

 In this folder, we will discuss some important DSs and the declaration on different programming lanuage.
-The outline inspired from the bppk [Cracking the Code Interview](http://www.crackingthecodinginterview.com).
+The outline inspired from the book [Cracking the Code Interview](http://www.crackingthecodinginterview.com).

 ## Array